 The Engelsberg Programme for Applied History, Grand Strategy and Geopolitics was launched in October 2018.
-It represents a unique partnership between the Centre for Grand Strategy at the War Studies Department at King’s College London and the Forum on Geopolitics at Cambridge University.
+It represents a unique partnership between the Centre for Grand Strategy at the War Studies Department at King’s College London and the Centre for Geopolitics at Cambridge University.
 The programme is funded by the Axel and Margaret Ax:son Johnson Foundation.
 Professor John Bew, Professor Brendan Simms and Dr Mattias Hessérus sit on the board of the programme.

 A partnership between:

 The academic year 2018-9 is being used to launch a bespoke version of the Applied History project in the UK: the Engelsberg Programme for Applied History, Grand Strategy and Geopolitics (in the abbreviated form of the Engelsberg Applied History Programme, or EAHP).
-It will see the Centre for Grand Strategy and the Cambridge Forum for Geopolitics collaborate on a shared programme of seminars, public lectures and conferences, the creation of a new research agenda and the building of connections with the policy-making world.
+It will see the Centre for Grand Strategy and the Cambridge Centre for Geopolitics collaborate on a shared programme of seminars, public lectures and conferences, the creation of a new research agenda and the building of connections with the policy-making world.
 Long-term, those involved in the EAHP hope to make a major contribution to the creation of a virtual Faculty of Applied History.
 They also have a particular interest in the creation of a World Order Study Group, collaborating with like-minded institutions in the United States and elsewhere.